methetech/MouseWheelFixer/README.md

 # MouseWheelFixer

+A lightweight but powerful Windows utility to prevent accidental mouse wheel scrolling and "jitter."

-An executable version of this software, `wheel.exe`, is available in the main folder.
-It includes the `mouse.ico` as its icon.
+An executable version, `wheel.exe`, is available in the main folder.

-**Important Note:** Due to the nature of how Python scripts are converted into executables, `wheel.exe` may be flagged by antivirus software (such as Windows Defender) as a potential threat.
-This is often a false positive.
-If you encounter such a warning, please allow the executable to run or add an exclusion for it in your antivirus settings to use the software.
+**Important Note:** Because the application uses a low-level mouse hook to function, some antivirus software may flag it as a potential threat.
+This is a false positive.
+Please allow the executable to run or add an exclusion for it in your antivirus settings.

 ---

-# Scroll Lock Application — Help

-This app reduces accidental wheel scrolls by blocking rapid direction changes inside a short time window.

-## Blocking Logic

-*   **Block interval (s):** The time window during which opposite-direction wheel events are considered jitter and can be blocked.
-*   **Direction change threshold:** Count of consecutive opposite events required within the interval to accept a deliberate change.

-## Application Control

-*   **Blacklist:** Executable names (e.g. `chrome.exe`) where blocking is disabled.
-*   **Add Current App:** Quickly adds the foreground process to the blacklist.
-*   **Start on boot:** Launches the app at Windows startup (with a watchdog).
-*   **Enable Scroll Blocking:** Master switch.

-## Visual Feedback

-A small “🚫” flashes near your cursor when an event is blocked.
+## The Problem: Annoying Mouse Wheel Jitter

+Have you ever been scrolling through a long document or webpage, only to have the page "jump" back up slightly when you stop?

+This often happens with sensitive or free-spinning mouse wheels.
+When the wheel comes to a halt, it can physically "bounce" or "jitter," sending one or more scroll events in the opposite direction.
+This tiny, accidental input is enough to make your view jump, which can be distracting and frustrating.

+## How It Works: The Solution

+MouseWheelFixer solves this by intelligently monitoring mouse wheel activity and blocking these accidental "jitter" events.

+It works through a simple but effective workflow:

+1.  **Low-Level Mouse Hook**: The application registers a `WH_MOUSE_LL` hook, a feature in Windows that allows it to monitor all low-level mouse events system-wide, specifically looking for `WM_MOUSEWHEEL` messages.

+2.  **Establishing a Direction**: When you scroll, the application notes the direction (up or down) and starts a very short timer, known as the **Block Interval**.

+3.  **Blocking the Jitter**:
+    *   If you continue scrolling in the **same direction**, the timer simply resets, and scrolling proceeds as normal.
+    *   If a scroll event in the **opposite direction** occurs within the block interval, the application assumes it's an accidental jitter and **blocks it**.
+This is the core of the fix.

+4.  **Allowing Deliberate Changes**: What if you *meant* to change direction quickly?
+That's what the **Direction Change Threshold** is for.
+This setting defines how many consecutive opposite-direction events are needed to override the block.
+If you scroll aggressively enough in the new direction, the application recognizes it as a deliberate change, establishes a new scrolling direction, and lets the events pass through.

+5.  **Visual Feedback**: Whenever a scroll event is blocked, a small "🚫" indicator flashes near your cursor, giving you clear, immediate feedback that the application is working.

+This entire process happens instantly and uses minimal system resources, resulting in a much smoother and more predictable scrolling experience.

-## Watchdog
+## Features

-If "Start on boot" is enabled, a detached watchdog will relaunch the app if it dies, ensuring continuity.
-This can be disabled for development purposes by using the `--no-watchdog` command-line flag.
+*   **Customizable Blocking Logic**: Fine-tune the `Block Interval` and `Direction Change Threshold` to match your mouse's sensitivity and your personal preference.
+*   **Application Blacklist**: Disable scroll blocking for specific applications (e.g., games, design software) where you need raw, unfiltered mouse input.
+*   **Per-Application Profiles**: Define unique `Interval` and `Threshold` settings for different applications.
+*   **Start on Boot**: Set the application to launch automatically with Windows.
+When enabled, a watchdog process ensures the app remains running.
+*   **System Tray Control**: The application runs quietly in the system tray.
+Right-click the icon to access settings, toggle blocking, or exit.
+*   **Visual Indicator**: A customizable overlay that shows you when a scroll event has been blocked.

 ## Command-line Arguments